Negotiating Prices: Strategies, Tools, and Continuous Development

 • Find Creative Solutions to Move Past Impasses

-When negotiations hit an impasse, creativity becomes a valuable tool.
+When negotiations hit a block, creativity becomes a valuable tool.
 Think outside the box to find alternative solutions that meet both parties’ needs:

 #1 Brainstorming Sessions: